Original text for Environment and Sustainability

 In 1999 I undertook training and achieved my qualification as an Integrated Crop manager (ICM).
 My ICM accreditation number being ICM/410.

-Today the whole process of ICM has been adopted across and other parts of the world and the emphasis has changed accordingly.
+Today the whole process of ICM has been adopted across Europe and other parts of the world and the emphasis has changed accordingly.

 For most purposes ICM may be considered under 7 broad headings these being:-

 Organisation and planning

 Wildlife and landscape management

 Each heading is then broken down into further sub-headings.

 Based on the above, it could be said that ICM comprises proven processes along with the latest available techniques to produce high quality food

 Simply put, the concept is to integrate the management of individual crops in order to benefit from the interactions between them.
 In many respects integrating crop production strategies to provide benefits such as pest control or maintain soil fertility is an ancient technique.
 However, ICM also takes advantage of modern technology to improve on the system.